When Home Insurance Covers Your Roof and When It Doesn't

 Will home insurance pay for a new roof due to age alone?

-No. Home insurance is designed to cover sudden and accidental damage — not gradual deterioration.
+No. Home insurance is designed to cover sudden and accidental damage, not gradual deterioration.
 If your roof simply wears out over time, that's considered a maintenance issue and is excluded from coverage.
 In fact, insurers may require you to replace an aging roof just to keep your policy active.

 Does home insurance cover a full roof replacement after hail damage?

-It depends on the extent of the damage and your policy type.
+It depends on the extent of damage and your policy type.
 If hail has caused widespread damage across the entire roof, insurers will typically approve full replacement.
 If damage is localized, expect a repair-only settlement.
 An RCV policy will pay the full replacement cost (minus your deductible), while an ACV policy will subtract depreciation based on your roof's age.

 Can my insurance company deny a roof claim because my roof is too old?